Road Trippin’ with Truda: Rutherford B. Hayes Presidential Library & Museums

 Topics: Presidents & PoliticsDaily LifeMuseum Collections

-Join Truda Shinker, our membership manager, as she visits the sites in the Ohio History Connection network!
-This month's road trip took her to the Rutherford B. Hayes Presidential Library & Museums in Fremont.
+Join me as I visit the sites in the Ohio History Connection network!
+This month's road trip took me to the Rutherford B. Hayes Presidential Library & Museums in Fremont.

 The Rutherford B. Hayes Presidential Library & Museums is located in Fremont, about halfway between Toledo and Cleveland.
 Coming from Columbus, it is an easy drive through rolling farmland.
-And while it may be a bit of a drive for members from southern Ohio, it is well worth the time.
+And while it may be a bit of a drive for members from southern Ohio, it’s well worth the time.

-The site consists of the Hayes home, the Presidential Library and Museum and the grounds--each are not to be missed.
+The site consists of the Hayes home, the Presidential Library & Museum and the grounds—each are not to be missed.
 The home has been lovingly restored and provides a fascinating glimpse into President Hayes' private life, as well as life in 19th century Ohio.
-The Presidential Library and Museum chronicles the contentious 1876 presidential campaign and the Hayes presidency, as well as the Hayes family, the history of Fremont and other related topics.
-The spectacular grounds have walking paths, over 1,700 trees, wildflowers, the Hayes tomb and a lot of squirrels.
+The Presidential Library & Museum chronicles the contentious 1876 presidential campaign and the Hayes presidency, as well as the Hayes family, the history of Fremont and rotating special exhibits, including the upcoming “Inside President Hayes’ Library” exhibit which opens March 28, 2025.
+The spectacular grounds have walking paths, more than 1,700 trees, wildflowers, the Hayes tomb and a lot of squirrels.
 Be sure to wear your walking shoes!

 Rutherford & Lucy Hayes